Water trough: Operational considerations

 The LNWR quickly installed water troughs at other locations, but other companies were slow to adopt the new apparatus.
-The Great Western Railway (GWR) did so from 1895, and subsequently all the major railways in Great Britain, with the exception of the lines south of the River Thames, installed the equipment.
+The Great Western Railway (GWR) did so from 1895, and subsequently all the major railways in England, with the exception of the lines south of the River Thames, installed the equipment.

 Taking water at speed results in considerable spray behind the scoop; this risks drenching passengers in the leading vehicles, and in Great Britain it was customary for the guard or other traincrew to warn passengers in the first coach to keep the windows closed.
 In one incident on the LMS railway in Britain, two streamlined trains with Coronation class locomotives happened to pass each other at a water trough when one of the trains was taking on water.
 The other train suffered broken windows due to lumps of tender coal scattered by the spray and the complaints from drenched passengers caused the management to retimetable the trains to ensure this could not happen again.
 Vaughan says that the Royal Train when conveying royalty was not permitted to be passed by another train in a section where there was a water trough.